Streamlining Cloud Workload Identity Solutions

 - Features:

-- Integration with Azure services such as Azure Key Vault
+- Integration with Azure services such as Azure Key Vault, allowing secure access to sensitive information.

 - Example: An Azure web app can securely access an Azure SQL Database using a managed identity, eliminating the need for developer-provided credentials.